LTPPPP/BrainStormEra-v2/README.md

    - Initial skills assessment and learning preferences
 2. **Course Discovery**:
    - Browse categorized course catalog with filtering options
+   - Use AI-powered course suggestions based on interests
    - View course previews, syllabi, and instructor profiles
    - Read reviews and ratings from other students
 3. **Enrollment Process**:
    - Select desired courses and add to learning path
    - Configure learning schedule and notification preferences
+   - Process payment using VNPay or points system
    - Access course materials and supplementary resources
 4. **Learning Experience**:
    - Progress through structured lessons and chapters
    - Participate in interactive content and multimedia lessons
+   - Use AI chatbot for real-time learning assistance
    - Track learning analytics and performance metrics
 5. **Assessment & Evaluation**:
    - Complete chapter quizzes and comprehensive exams